mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.5.1
+Feature: Added config for minimum stacks to load from network.
+Open config tab of legacy UI to configure
+Feature: Added configs to disable using mecha energy & warpers for shipping costs.
+Use with caution, especially the warpers one.
+Open config tab of legacy UI to set up
+Bugfix: Fixed issue where 'Shipment delayed' messages would be shown before shipping costs were attempted the first time

 #### v2.5.0
 Feature: Added support for the Nebula Multiplayer mod.
 This worked previously, but the item buffer and requested items would not be saved between sessions for clients